Emergency Watershed Protection Program

 - You can also fill out our volunteer waiver, and bring along or sign one at your first shift.

-We’d like to talk to you!
+If you are a Sonoma Valley landowner, we’d like to talk to you!
 In particular, we want to reach Sonoma Valley landowners in areas with a high density of structures burned in close proximity to streams to inform them of services we are offering.
 Those interested in our services can sign our consent form so we can access your property and get to work.
 See this info sheet for a more complete list of the services we offer.

 In general we are looking for people to help us locate toxic sites near streams, damaged culverts, and other places that drain into the Sonoma Valley watershed.
 We’re also interested in hearing your concerns related to erosion and toxics in Sonoma Valley.
 Anyone with information is encouraged to email us at email@example.com.